-Pickled Garlic is a quick and easy recipe that simply combines cloves with a homemade brining solution in the refrigerator overnight!
+Pickled Garlic is a quick and easy recipe that simply combines whole cloves with a homemade brining solution in the refrigerator overnight!
 The best way to make this is with fresh dill and pickling spice, if you choose.
 These sweet and sour bites are delicious on so many dishes or even eaten on their own!

 I would argue that garlic is one of the most, if not THE most, essential flavor in the kitchen.
 The powerful, pungent essence is delicious in just about every savory recipe.
+I have been known to add garlic to just. about. everything.

 The answer… to pickle it!
 This process mellows the flavor beautifully.

 It is so simple and easy to save extra cloves with this pickled garlic recipe.
+And my go-to brining recipe from these Overnight Refrigerator Pickles is the perfect solution.

 The acid in the vinegar extends the shelf life and ensures you always have some on hand whenever you need it.
+The best part about this recipe is that it takes a few hours — not days or weeks like many might assume.

 Ingredients

-• Garlic Cloves.
+- Garlic Cloves.
 You need about ½ pound.
 The easiest method is to buy already peeled cloves.
 Otherwise, get a couple of heads and prepare them yourself.

-• Vinegar.
+- Vinegar.
 Distilled white vinegar is necessary for that pickle taste everyone knows and loves.
 Apple cider vinegar will work in a pinch, but note that the flavor won’t be quite the same.
 Avoid rice vinegar or white wine vinegar.

-• Water.
+- Water.
 This helps balance out the acidic solution and ensure things aren’t too sour.

-• Salt.
+- Salt.
 This is essential for a good brine.
-If you can, use pickling salt, it is available at most stores.
+If you can, use pickling salt; it is available at most stores.
 But table salt will work fine, as well.
 You can always add more, so start with a small amount.

-• Sugar.
+- Sugar.
 Just a bit is needed to offset the tartness of the vinegar.
 You can adjust the amount depending on your preference.

-• Optional Ingredients.
+- Optional Ingredients.
 You can go with whatever flavors you like!
 Fresh dill (if you have dried, be sure to use less!) or pickling spice both add a special touch.

 How to Make Pickled Garlic

+In a large pot, combine vinegar, salt, sugar, and water.
+Bring it to a boil over high heat.
 Turn the boiling water and vinegar solution to low and allow it to simmer for 2 to 3 minutes, stirring occasionally.

-Watch well, you only want to heat the solution until the salt and sugar are just dissolved.
+Watch well — you only want to heat the solution until the salt and sugar are just dissolved.
 If you let it go for a long time, then too much of the mixture will evaporate and you won’t have enough left.

+The absolute easiest way to make this recipe is to use garlic that is already peeled!
 However, you can do this yourself.
 First, separate the cloves from each other.
 Then, carefully slice the very tip of each end off.

 Using the flat edge of your knife, gently press the garlic against the cutting board, slightly crushing it.
 The skin should easily come off at this point.